Local News Reports

 As a result, Americans are feeling a significant gap when it comes to local news.
 The public no longer feels that traditional news sources can meet their needs.
 Furthermore, the financial stress that the media is feeling, and some of the decisions they have made to alleviate this stress, makes the public feel like traditional news sources are currently more led by economics than by public service.

-The Federal Communications Commission recently released a report addressing the loss of local journalism, stating that it leaves "stories not written, scandals not exposed, government waste not discovered, health dangers not identified in time, and local elections involving candidates about whom we know little."
+Several years ago, the Federal Communications Commission released a report addressing the loss of local journalism, stating that it leaves "stories not written, scandals not exposed, government waste not discovered, health dangers not identified in time, and local elections involving candidates about whom we know little."

 Traditional media sources know that the public still needs local news, but that old business models can no longer sustain it.
 As they struggle to keep pace with burgeoning technology, the media is slowly but surely adapting through methods such as establishing paywalls for online content, developing smartphone and tablet applications that allow the public to access news anywhere, at any time, and generating social media campaigns.
 As the media continues to accept and react to change, it is hoped that the local news and journalism gap will close.